top of page

 Wolverine for Nintendo Entertainment System

 This is more like it.
-They have the obscure detail that his claws hurt to use but left out his healing factor.
-It's cheap as hell so it would have really helped.
-This predates his claws hurting in the comics.
-Was Larry Hama a fan?
+They have the obscure detail that his claws hurt to use but somehow left out his healing factor.
+It's hard as hell so it would have really helped.
+I looked it up and this predates his claws hurting him in the comics.
+Was Larry Hama a fan of this game?

 Release: Oct, 1991